cedar-policy/rfcs/text/0062-extended-has.md

 ## Alternatives

 We considered several variants of the extended syntax that would support arbitrary attribute names.
-For example, `principal has contactInfo."primary address".zip` or `principal has [contactInfo]["primary address"][zip]`.
+For example, `principal has contactInfo."primary address".zip` or `principal has ["contactInfo"]["primary address"]["zip"]`.

 We decided that the alternatives were less intuitive and readable.
 If needed, we can support arbitrary attribute names in the future without causing any further breaking changes to the EST.